 Gift Idea #17: Travel Jewelry Case

 I’m so over the ziplock-bag method of organizing my jewelry while traveling.
 I’m asking Ian for one of these for Christmas.
 Another option is the handmade fabric roll-up organizer.
 Again, lots of options to choose from on Etsy.
-I’m opting for the one below from Zappos (i.e. returnable if I don’t like it) since it’s got a zipper closure.
+I’m opting for the one below since it’s got a zipper closure.

 Gift Idea #18: Travel Organizer

-This is handy for keeping your ID and boarding pass together, with space for a credit card or two.
+This is handy for keeping your ID and boarding pass together, with space some credit cards and other travel documents.
 It can replace a wallet while traveling.
-Shopping for a male traveler?
-Here’s a manly option.

 Gift Idea #19: Personalized Leather Luggage Tag